AmerBecic/AmerBecicRetailManager/README.md

 Having accumulated 2 years of experience with the MVC design pattern, I've chosen to embark on a challenging journey to explore and construct something using the MVVM architecture. <br/>

+This repository will not be getting anymore updates, for newer version in .Net Core visit:   https://github.com/AmerBecic/ShoppingApplication

 ## Description

 Again this is a demo, with MVP bulding style.
 Main focus is on the functionalities of backend part of the application. <br/>